Be Part of a Science-Education Excellence Initiative

 –

-The tradition of holding national and international Physics Olympiads for middle- and high-school students started in 1967 among Eastern European nations.
-Other European and Asian countries eventually joined these competitions.
-The United States launched its own national physics competition for high-school students in 1986.
-Since then, the American Association of Physics Teachers and the American Institute of Physics have been sponsoring and organizing a U.S. high-school team to compete in the exciting and highly competitive International Physics Olympiad.
+The tradition of hosting national and international Physics Olympiads for middle- and high-school students began in 1967 among Eastern European nations, later expanding to other European and Asian countries.
+The United States introduced its own national physics competition for high school students in 1986, with the American Association of Physics Teachers and the American Institute of Physics sponsoring a U.S. team in the prestigious International Physics Olympiad ever since.

-In addition to recognizing and rewarding student excellence, the goals of this national physics competition for middle-school students are to expand awareness about the critical need for physics education in all grades of middle- and junior-high school; provide networking opportunities for science teachers; and to encourage and prepare students to compete in national and international competitions when they reach high school.
+Beyond rewarding excellence, the Olympiad aims to raise awareness about the critical need for physics education in middle and junior-high schools, provide valuable networking opportunities for science teachers, and encourage and prepare students for national and international competitions in high school.

 Event Details